MetOffice/CDDS/docs/operational_procedure/cmip6.md

 - [x] `completion_<stream>`

     ??? info "Completion"
-        This is a dummy task that is the last thing to run in the suite -- this is to allow inter suite dependencies by allowing the `CDDS workflow` to monitor whether each per stream workflow has completed.
+        This is a dummy task that is the last thing to run in the workflow -- this is to allow inter workflow dependencies by allowing the `CDDS workflow` to monitor whether each per stream workflow has completed.

-If all goes well the suite will complete, and you will receive an email confirming that the suite has shutdown containing content of the form:
+If all goes well the workflow will complete, and you will receive an email confirming that the workflow has shutdown containing content of the form:
 ```
 Message: AUTOMATIC
-See: http://fcm1/cylc-review/taskjobs/<user id>/<suite name>
+See: http://fcm1/cylc-review/taskjobs/<user id>/<workflow name>
 ```

 ## Prepare *CDDS operational simulation ticket* for review & submission

-Once all suites for a particular package have completed update your *CDDS operational simulation ticket* confirming that the Extract, Convert, QC and Transfer tasks have been completed.
+Once all workflows for a particular package have completed update your *CDDS operational simulation ticket* confirming that the Extract, Convert, QC and Transfer tasks have been completed.

 !!! note
-    You can check if suites has completed by using the command `cylc gscan` or using the cylc review tool.
+    You can check if workflows has completed by using the command `cylc gscan` or using the cylc review tool.

 - [x] Copy the request JSON file and any logs to `$CDDS_PROC_DIR`
       ```bash